Oldman10000/ski-carinthia/README.md

 On the checkout page, the user is prompted to enter their billing and card details.
 There was an issue with the checkout function, as the user would enter the billing postcode twice - once in the form itself, then again in the Stripe card details input.
 For the order to be processed correctly, both input values needed to match.
 If the values did not match, the order would be processed twice - two orders enter the system one with each postcode entered.

 This was due to the way the checkout handler functions.
-As a Stripe webhook is used to place the order in the system if for any reason the window is closed or the process is interrupted in any other way server side, the function checks to see if the order already exists in the system and if not adds a new order to the system.
+As a Stripe webhook is used to place the order in the system if for any reason the window is closed or the process is interrupted in any other way server-side, the function checks to see if the order already exists in the system and if not adds a new order to the system.
 It checks all the fields entered by the user to check for a match to do this.

 If the postcodes on the inputs differed, the function did not find a match between the orders as the order in the system.
-The order would be placed in the system using the postcode from the form, but the handler would check for a match using the postcode form the Stripe input.
+The order would be placed in the system using the postcode from the form, but the handler would check for a match using the postcode from the Stripe input.
 This caused the order to enter the system twice.

 This bug was fixed by adding a 'hidePostalCode' property to the Stripe input element so the user only enters one postcode, which is in the form itself.

 #### Map pin links

-On the home page, there is a map of carinthia with pins for each resort as described above.
+On the home page, there is a map of Carinthia with pins for each resort as described above.
 On each popup, I wanted to add a link to the resort detail page itself.
-For the data on each popup I used a JavaScript function which first took the whole 'resorts' queryset from the database, then loops through each one to add the relevant data.
-For plaintext this worked well, as well as for the map coordinates for each pin.
-However for some reason Django did not accept the resort primary key as an anchor tag, giving me a 'NoReverseMatch at /' error as it did not recognise the url.
+For the data on each popup, I used a JavaScript function that first took the whole 'resorts' queryset from the database, then loops through each one to add the relevant data.
+For plaintext, this worked well, as well as for the map coordinates for each pin.
+However, for some reason Django did not accept the resort primary key as an anchor tag, giving me a 'NoReverseMatch at /' error as it did not recognise the URL.

 ![url-bug](documentation/url-bug.png)

 The fix was to use a JavaScript replace method.
-First I needed to define the 'url' variable, using a random set of numbers as the url argument, then replace this set of numbers with the correct primary key number.
+First I needed to define the 'URL variable, using a random set of numbers as the URL argument, then replace this set of numbers with the correct primary key number.
 This fix was found using [this Stackoverflow thread](https://stackoverflow.com/questions/17832194/get-javascript-variables-value-in-django-url-template-tag/17832677#17832677) and with help from my mentor Tim.

 ### Code Validation